Athansya/ProyectoNeuro/README.md

 # NeuroProject
-A repository for my neurology class project
+A repository for my neurology class project about classifying brain tumors using machine learning.